imjoker/TicTacToe/README.md

 # TicTacToe

-The classic Tic-Tac-Toe game (Noughts and Crosses) is a game for two players named X and O, who take turns marking the empty spaces in a 3×3 grid.
+Tic-Tac-Toe (Noughts and Crosses) is a classic game for two players named X and O, who take turns marking the empty spaces in a 3×3 grid.
 Whichever player first succeeds in marking either an entire row, a column, or a diagonal is considered the winner.

 The game is built without the use of any open-source graphic libraries or game engines.
 Implemented essential utility using C++ to support the implementation of the game.